dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/faq.md

 > Type Error: this.getOptions is not a function for style-loader

+## Babel

+Due to this bug: https://github.com/babel/babel/issues/11394 we add `.png,.snap` so they not get copied: `--extensions '.js,.ts,.tsx,.png,.snap'`

 ### Gatsby Cloud

 The plugin `gatsby-plugin-gatsby-cloud` relays on a newer Webpack version than other plugins.
 In order to let the Portal run on the latest version, we set the yarn resolutions: